muthusathya1/myDSALearning/README.md

 Output Format

-Return an integer denoting the total cost of removing all elements from the array.
+Return 1 if any such integer p is present else, return -1.